janmajaysubba/Options-Market-Maker-Demo/README.md

 [surface] rebuilt in 3.35s, rows=67
 ```

+**Final Summary**

-Finally, at the end of the 1 minute loop a final summary of all the trades that occured and current Greek exposures along with the inventory snapshot is printed out.
+At the end of the run, the program prints a complete snapshot of trades, hedges, PnL, and current risk exposures:

 ```yaml
 --- summary ---